 Cooking.
 Never leave the stove unattended while cooking.
 If you need to step away from the stove, turn it off.
 Wear tight-fitting clothing when cooking over an open flame, and keep towels and potholders away from the flame.
 If food or grease catches fire, smother the flames by sliding a lid over the pan and turning off the heat.
 Do not try to use water to extinguish a grease fire.
 When deep-frying, never fill the pan more than one-third full of oil or fat.
 Never put foil or other metals in the microwave.
 Make sure the stove is kept clean and free of grease buildup.
 Turn pot handles away from the front of the stove so they cannot be knocked off or pulled down.

 Electrical Safety.
 Electric blankets should conform to the appropriate standards and have overheating protection.
 Do not wash blankets repeatedly as this can damage their electrical circuitry.
-If an appliance begins to smell suspicious or emit smoke, unplug it immediately.
+If an appliance begins to smell suspicious or emit smoke, unplug it immediately and have it repaired or replaced.
 Replace all frayed or broken electrical cords.
 Never use an appliance with exposed wires.
-Never overload extension cords, and keep them out of traffic areas.
+Never overload extension cords and keep them out of traffic areas.
 Use only tested and UL-listed electrical appliances.

 Smoking.
 Never smoke in bed.
 Make sure that you are alert when you smoke.
 If a gas stove or oxygen source is nearby, do not smoke.
 Place signs stating that oxygen is in use and warning visitors to refrain from smoking.
 Do not smoke while under the influence of alcohol or if you are taking prescription drugs that can cause drowsiness or confusion.
-Never leave smoking materials unattended, and collect them in large, deep ashtrays.
+Never leave smoking materials unattended.
+Provide smokers with large, deep ashtrays.
 Check around furniture, especially upholstered furniture, for any discarded or smoldering smoking materials.
 Soak the ashes in the ashtray before discarding them.

 Heating.
 Have your heating systems and chimneys checked and cleaned annually by a professional.
 Never store fuel for heating equipment in the home.
-Keep fuel outside or in a detached storage area or shed.
+Keep fuel in a proper container outside or in a detached storage area or shed.